voodoo/caveman-guide/src/content/blog/30-this-is-the-end/index.md

-  > I'd like to thank my godfather, Mark Wieser, for inspiring this short book.
+  > I'd like to thank my godfather, Mark Wieser.
   > He is a prodigious writer and the hardest working man I know.
-  > He tried to teach me the value of hard work.
+  > Gently, he tried to teach me the value of hard work.
 I never learned
   > but I was always listening.
+Thank you and I love you.